 Master of Arts in Digital Studies

 The Master of Arts in Digital Studies of Language, Culture, and History provides a solid grounding in computational methods and their use in the arts and humanities.
-It is a stepping stone to careers that require a combination of coding skills with the skills in research, writing, and critical thinking provided by an education in the humanities.
+It is a stepping stone to careers that require a combination of coding skills with the capabilities in research, writing, and critical thinking provided by an education in the humanities.

 Graduates of this program are eligible for non-academic jobs in software development or software-related marketing, communications, and technical writing.
 Alternatively, they may pursue doctoral studies in order to apply their computational skills to research and teaching; or they may take on an academic support role in digital humanities at a college, university, or cultural institution.